KRose77/24q1-team3/README.md

 ## Known issues

 * April 22nd 2024: Unsure how integrate connection between frontend and backend components within the software architecture.
+* May 8th 2024: Issues deploying backend and issue with app fluidity and user experience.

 ## Roadmap features
+- The ability to place orders with the Yelp API
+- Incorporate real-time tracking capabilities
+- Inclusion of mom & pop stores
+- Custom donation amounts
+- Implementation of a loading screen to provide a more smoother and responsive user experience

 ## Credits
+- Back end lead: Chukwuma
+- Front end lead: Sherlin
+- Javyen
+- Kyvon